-- 3. The second phase will consists of 100 single-family units, 700 multi-family units and 8,000 square feet of neighborhood supporting retail.
-Access to and egress from Phase 2 will be provided via a new intersection along the north side of Kapa'a Bypass and a new intersection along the south side of Olohena Road. - 4.
-The conclusion of the trip generation analysis is that Phases 1 and 2 will generate a total of 394 trips during the morning peak hour and 487 trips during the afternoon peak hour. - 5.
+- The second phase will consists of 100 single-family units, 700 multi-family units and 8,000 square feet of neighborhood supporting retail.
+Access to and egress from Phase 2 will be provided via a new intersection along the north side of Kapa'a Bypass and a new intersection along the south side of Olohena Road. - The conclusion of the trip generation analysis is that Phases 1 and 2 will generate a total of 394 trips during the morning peak hour and 487 trips during the afternoon peak hour. - 5.
 The level-of-service analysis of the intersection of Kuhio Highway at Kukui Street determined that the overall intersection and all controlled movements will operate at Level-of-Service B without and with project generated traffic.
 There are no changes in the level-of-service of the intersections or controlled lane groups as a result of project related traffic. - 6.
 A level-of-service analysis of the intersection of Kapa'a Bypass at Olohena Road concluded that the eastbound approach to the roundabout is currently over-capacity (Level-of-Service E) during the morning peak hour without the project but will operate at Level-of-Service D with the project.
 This improvement is because eastbound to southbound traffic will be diverted from the intersection to Road A. - 7.
 The intersection of Kuhio Highway at Kapaa Bypass will operate at Level-of-Service F without and with the project during the morning and afternoon peak hours.
 The delay of the eastbound to northbound left turn increases even though the project adds no traffic to this movement.
 The delay of this movement is so long that it affects the level-of-service of the overall intersections.
 The proposed project adds no traffic to this movement.
-The proposed project adds no traffic to this movement.
-The proposed project adds no traffic to this movement.
-The proposed project adds no traffic to the northbound left turn, which increases the delay to the eastbound to northbound left turn, but is not considered significant.
+The proposed project adds traffic to the northbound to westbound left turn, which increases the delay to the eastbound to northbound left turn, but is not considered significant.
 The morning and afternoon peak hour projections for this lane group are 5 and 12 vehicles per hour, respectively.
 Traffic impacts due to the project are not considered significant.